Auckland pursuits: Two overnight chases result in crashed cars and arrests

 Police were involved in two pursuits early this morning in Auckland, one involving youths and another where a car eventually ran over road spikes before crashing into a pole.

-It comes as the Independent Police Conduct Authority (IPCA) and New Zealand Police are due to release findings into a joint-review on police pursuits later today.
+It comes as the Independent Police Conduct Authority (IPCA) and police are due to release findings into a joint-review on police pursuits later today.

 The first incident began at 4.12am in Onehunga after a speeding vehicle failed to stop for police.